dasdware/dw-bike-trips/README.md

 4. Copy the file `config.sample.php` and rename the copy to `config.php`.
 Then adjust the `<...>` option values:

+   - `server name`: The name the server should use to identify itself to clients.
    - `database type`: The database type.
 Supported database types can be found in the [documentation for the Medoo framework](https://medoo.in/api/new).
    - `database name`: The name of the database you just created in step 3.
    - `database server`: The server of the database.